Park Place School

-The Park Place School in the Point Breeze neighborhood of Pittsburgh, Pennsylvania was built in 1903 at the then-extravagant cost of $100,000, with 9 classrooms and a basement play area.
+The Park Place School is a former elementary school in the Point Breeze neighborhood of Pittsburgh, Pennsylvania.
+It was built in 1903 at the then-extravagant cost of $100,000, with 9 classrooms and a basement play area.

 The school closed in 1979 and was listed on the National Register of Historic Places in 1986.
 Later, it briefly functioned as an apartment building.
-Since 2012 it has hosted part of the Environmental Charter School.
+It currently houses the Primary K-2 Campus of the Environmental Charter School.